taralind/handwriting-model/README.md

 In extract_moondream.py, set the file names of the template boxes json (created in template.py), the blank template png, and the photo of the filled out form that we want to detect, to the correct files.
 These 3 things are at the top of the script.
 Also you’ll need to enter in a moondream API key in the .env file.

 Run extract_moondream.py.
 This will generate an image called aligned_debug_output.png so you can see if the photo aligned correctly.
 It will also output a csv file that’s currently being called ‘output_table.csv’, with the structured data.

+To run the app, run "streamlit run app.py" in terminal.
+Has only been tested in Chrome browser.